mblason/restaurants_api/README.md

 ```

 ### Add data to the database
-Once the database is connected, you can seed the database with restaurants executing the following command:
+Once the database is connected, you can seed the database with restaurants by executing the following command:
 ```bash
 npm run seeds
 ```